 Test and verify

-After completing all the above steps, you can proceed with the test:
+After completing all the above steps, you can proceed to the test:

 行内公式:$E=mc^2$